enriquelara11/Bellabeat/README.md

 ## ANALYZE
 To get a better understanding of how our consumers are already utilizing their devices, we choose to look at three major health trends daily Activity, Body Weight, and Sleep.
+We loaded the datasets into Google BigQuery and proceeded to examine each dataset separately or together using a JOIN clause.

 ### The Impact of Everyday Activity
 Daily activity is vital for our analysis since it allows us to find patterns in our users' behavior throughout the day.